 The Suntory Group has declared its approval of Task Force on Climate-Related Financial Disclosures (TCFD) recommendations in May 2019.
 The TCFD was established by the Financial Stability Board (FSB).

-In addition, we established the Suntory Group’s 7 Sustainability Themes in July 2019 as future initiatives with the reduction of CO2 emissions serving as an important theme among them.
+In addition, we established the Suntory Group’s 7 Sustainability Themes in July 2019 as future initiatives with the reduction of Green House Gas(GHG) emissions serving as an important theme among them.

 Making the promise of "Mizu To Ikiru", literally "living with water", to society, along with grasping water supply risks due to climate change and conducting appropriate water conservation and discharge management, we will evaluate all the watersheds that surround our sites and, together with our stakeholders, promote initiatives for water sustainability.
-From here on, we will further advance scenario analysis and expand disclosure of information related to the risks and opportunities that climate change poses to business.
+From here on, we will assess the risks and opportunities that climate change poses to society and businesses, as well as the resilience of strategies against these risks, and expand disclosure of related information.

 The Global Risk Management Committee (GRMC) was established in April 2015 in order to carry out risk management throughout the entire Group.
 We have established a risk management committee and risk management team based on this GRMC (e.g. installation of a Risk Management Committee at Suntory Beverage & Foods Ltd., the Global Risk & Compliance Committee at Beam Suntory, and the Risk Management Team at Suntory Beer Ltd.).
 Meeting four times a year, the GRMC identifies our risks, executes countermeasures, and engages in activities related to the establishment of crisis management systems.
 Climate related risks, one of the most serious risk categories, are discussed by the GRMC and the responses to those risks are then monitored.